 - Provide a networking opportunity for competitors to connect and potentially work together.

 - Welcome and introductions

-- The D3 Challenge – process, outcome, expectations and benefits.
+- The D3 Digital Challenge – process, outcome, expectations and benefits

 - The Problem Statement – a brief explanation:

-- Invite past competitors to share their Challenge experience.
-This a great way for new competitors to hear firsthand what a D3 Challenge is like.
+- invite past competitors to share their challenge experience.
+This a great way for new competitors to hear firsthand what a D3 Digital Challenge is like

 - Question and answer, and closing.

-Promoting the D3 challenge after the Information Session
+Promoting the D3 Digital Challenge after the Information session

 - challenge website

 - direct email.